 Marriages

 It is a goal of every Mormon to get married in the temple.
-Not only is it free, but sacred ordinances are performed to seal a man and woman together for all eternity, not just til death do they part.
+Not only is it free, but sacred ordinances are performed to seal a man and woman together for all eternity, not just "til death do they part."
 Once this happens, all children born to this couple will automatically be sealed to them as well creating an eternal family.
-If a couple doesn't get married in the temple, however, they can always go at a later date, when they are able, and be sealed together, and to their children.
+If a couple doesn't get married in the temple, however, they can always go at a later date, when they are able, and be sealed to each other, and to their children.
+Marriages, or sealings, can also be done by proxy.
+Once both the husband and wife have both passed on, a close family member can take their names to the temple and be sealed, in the name of the couple for time and all eternity.

 {San Diego, CA}